 From the 10 guideposts Brené Brown explains in “The Gifts of Imperfection” to Kim Scott’s use of non-negotiables in “Radical Candor,” I learned A LOT from the wisdom in the pages of the books below.

 If you’ve read these books, I would love to have a conversation about their impact on your journey.
-And, if this is your introduction to any of these books, my hope is one of them sparks some curiosity, plants a seed of inspiration.
+And, if this is your introduction to any of these books, my hope is one of them sparks some curiosity and plants a seed of inspiration.

 Also, send along any recommendations you have for books I should be reading.